Learn what makes a “good” treat and how many is too many

 Also be sure to avoid any treats that are high in salt and fat like bacon, crisps, and crumbed chicken.
 Not only will your puppy have a tough time trying to digest these decadent tidbits, they can also have a negative impact on your pup’s health in the long term.

 There’s no better feeling than treating your pup to a cheeky slice of mozzarella or the odd shaving of pork.
-Believe us, we know!
+Believe me, I know!
 But giving your pup more than their fair share does come with consequences.
 The big ones to be wary of include:

 Puppies have very specific nutrition requirements and sadly, treats do not cut the mustard.
 Compared to regular puppy food, treats are extremely energy-dense so consistently filling your pup’s tank with too many can cause them to grow at a faster rate, which may lead to bone and joint problems later in life